drashland/website-v2/docs/sinco/v3.x/1_getting_started/5_best_practices.md

 ## Wrap Your Code in a try/catch

-It would be best to wrap your code in a try/catch block where possible, so if something does throw an unexpected error, you're able to close the client:
+It would be best to wrap your code in a try/catch block where possible, so if something does throw an unexpected error, you are able to close the client:

 ```ts
 const client = await buildFor("chrome");